 - Filmed over a long period of time

 - Assembled from a series of stills or sped-up video footage

-- Can be made with the aid of a time lapse calculator or time lapse time lapse app
+- Can be made with the aid of a calculator or app

-So those are the two different time lapse meanings.
-Now that you know how time lapse video works as well as with stills, you might be reading for the next step.
+Now that you know how it works in video as well as with stills, you might be reading for the next step.
 Are you wondering how to make a time lapse video?
 We have you covered.
-We cover the best time lapse cameras, how to use a time lapse calculator, and explain the purpose of time lapse apps.
+We cover the best time lapse cameras, how to use a calculator, and explain the purpose of these apps.

 What does time lapse mean in practice?

 There is one primary reason why filmmakers may use it in a movie but there are also a few ancillary purposes and alternate reasons why one might want to make use of a time lapse camera.
 We’ll cover each of the different reasons for using this technique in a movie and take a look at a bunch of examples

 By far the most common use of this type of shot is for the purposes of time compression.
 At its most utilitarian, a well-placed time manipulation can be a convenient way to speed up the passage of time or a quick and easy way to bypass a lengthy period of time without jumping scenes or locations.